AnkurMandal/Student_Result_Management/README.md

 The admin section is responsible for backend management and includes security features to protect sensitive information.
 It allows administrators to perform tasks such as student registration and result display.

-# Section 4: Demonstration of Admin Section Features and Student Registration/Result Display
+#  Demonstration of Admin Section Features and Student Registration/Result Display

 In the live demonstration, the admin section will be highlighted, showcasing its various features.
 This includes the ability to register new students, enter and update their result data, and generate reports.
 The admin section also provides functionalities for managing user accounts, ensuring only authorized personnel can access the system.

 Additionally, the live demo will illustrate how student registration and result display are implemented.
 Users can register new students by entering their personal details and assigning them a unique identifier.
 The system will then store this information securely in a MySQL database.

-# Section 5: Demonstration of Login and Form Interactions in the Admin Section
+#  Demonstration of Login and Form Interactions in the Admin Section

 During the live demo, the login process and form interactions within the admin section will be demonstrated.
 The login functionality ensures that only authorized administrators can access the system.
 Once logged in, administrators can interact with various forms to perform tasks such as adding, updating, and deleting student records.

-# Section 6: Student Result Management Technologies
+#  Student Result Management Technologies

 The Student Result Management project primarily focuses on the following technologies: